“There is a Christian Party – I like that!”

 We know that the godly are already “one in Christ Jesus”.
 There are good reasons why they are in different denominations of the Christian church.
 However, what justification can be given for their being against each other in different political parties supporting unchristian policies?
 I have heard all the reasons – they are responses not biblical arguments.

 The worst one is that a Christian Party is dangerous!
 Yes, a Christian Scottish MSP is on record as saying so in The Monthly Record of the Free Church of Scotland.
 I spare his blushes by not naming him here.
 I was not offered the opportunity to reply.
 No platforming did not begin with the BBC, nor indeed with the Free Church of Scotland.
-Secular organisations have supported us and even atheists are ahead of some Christians.
+Secular organisations have supported us and even atheists are ahead of some Christians in supporting our policies.

 The aim of Christ-sent preachers is to present Christ to sinners in order that they might believe in Him and be united together in love and service to Him.
 Insofar as they succeed, they are glorified as preachers sent by Jesus Christ Jn 17:22 ; this is a mark of preachers sent by Christ.